zhongzhuchen/On-computing-with-some-convex-relaxations-for-the-maximum-entropy-sampling-problem/README.md

 In the .xlsx file, each row represents the results for a specific $s$.
 The columns represent:

-1. lower bounds computed by heuristic method
+1. lower bound computed by a heuristic method
-2. upper bounds constructed from a dual feasible solution
+2. upper bound constructed from a dual feasible solution
-3. integrality gaps ($=$ upper bound $-$ lower bound)
+3. integrality gap (= upper bound $-$ lower bound)
-4. dualgaps when solving the continuous realxations of MESP
+4. duality gap when solving the continuous realxations of MESP
 5. number of variables fixed to $0$
 6. number of variables fixed to $1$
 7. number of variables fixed to $0$ or $1$
 8. wall clock time for solving the continuous relaxations of MESP
-9. mixing upper bounds, mixing integrality gaps, and mixing parameter values.
+9. mixing upper bound, mixing integrality gap, and mixing parameter value.